This is my easy recipe for slow cooker tea loaf, the slow cooker fruit cake you will love.

 One of the great things about slow cookers is that they don’t generate as much heat as your normal oven.

-On a sultry, storm-coming evening like tonight, I can use my slow cooker to bake a tea loaf without heating the house up further, and while getting on with other things.
+On a sultry, storm-coming evening like tonight, I can use my slow cooker to bake a tea loaf without heating the house up further, and while getting on with other jobs at home!

-Perfect in my book!
-I use a standard tea loaf recipe, cramming in loads of currants, mixed peel and sultanas, and flavouring it with plenty of cinnamon.
+For my slow cooker tea loaf I use a standard tea loaf recipe, cramming in loads of currants, mixed peel and sultanas, and flavouring it with plenty of cinnamon.

 So comforting and great to slice up for a snack.